 About the Program

-The Early Childhood Generalist (Grades 4-5) Endorsement Preparation program is a 14-credit hour program for teachers holding an Ohio Early Childhood P-3 Teaching License.
+The Early Childhood Generalist (Grades 4-5) Endorsement Preparation program is a 14-credit hour program for teachers holding a CURRENT Ohio Early Childhood P-3 Teaching License.

 The Endorsement coursework is offered during the summer semester only.
-All courses are fully online, with the exception of the Intersession course (May 14-June 3), which is partially online.
+All courses are fully online from May 20-August 18, 2021.
 Current Kent State undergraduate ECED majors in the ECED professional sequence may complete the Generalist (Grades 4-5) Endorsement after having successfully completed Block IV.

 Upon completion of the Early Childhood Generalist (Grades 4-5) Endorsement coursework, candidates must complete and pass the following Ohio Assessments for Educators: Elementary Education Subtest I (Test code 018) and Elementary Education Subtest II (Test code 019).
 For more information and registration for the tests, please see the Ohio Assessments for Educators webpage.

 To add the endorsement to the teaching license upon completion of the program coursework and licensure assessments, candidates must complete our Pre-Application process for licensure on the Student Portal, which once complete, will link to the online licensure application on the Ohio Department of Education website.
 The Pre-Application MUST be completed for processing and review of the licensure application.

 THERE IS NO FLAT RATE FOR SUMMER.
 STUDENTS PAY THE PER CREDIT HOUR RATE FOR EACH CREDIT HOUR REGISTERED.

 UG Tuition Rate (OH Resident) - $465/cr hr*